microsoft/azure-pipelines-task-lib/powershell/Docs/Commands.md

     Get-VstsAssemblyReference [-LiteralPath] <String> [<CommonParameters>]

 DESCRIPTION
-    Not supported for use during task exection.
+    Not supported for use during task execution.
 This function is only intended to help developers resolve the minimal set of DLLs that need to be bundled when consuming the VSTS REST SDK or TFS Extended Client SDK.
 The interface and output may change between patch releases of the VSTS Task SDK.

     Only a subset of the referenced assemblies may actually be required, depending on the functionality used by your task.
 It is best to bundle only the DLLs required for your scenario.